StanciuDragosIoan/codepill-frontend/posts/express-rest-api/express-rest-api.md

 We will get a [400 badRequest](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) response for a 'duplicate entry'.
 Note how we also validate that the payload is good, it has a certain type and maximum length, or if it's missing some field or is bad in any other way.
 This is a way more robust approach.
 Feel free to test some more using a tool such as [Postman](https://www.postman.com/) by making POST requests to [http://localhost:3000/resources](http://localhost:3000/resources) with various payloads.

 Now that our create works, let's add an update endpoint.
-And actualyl we will add 2 of them.
+And actually we will add 2 of them.
 We want users to be able to update a resource with both a [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) and a [PUT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT) request.

 Add the [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) endpoint in the **routes/resources.js** right under the first [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) call: